StevenTD/anytime_podcast_player_steve/README.md

-## Anytime Podcast Player
+## Anytime Podcast Player / Temporary

-This is the official repository for the Anytime Podcast Player - the simple Podcast playing app for Android & iOS, built with Dart & Flutter.
+This is the official repository for the Anytime Podcast Player - the simple Podcast playing app for with dyanmic color support and familiar interface
+Android & iOS, built with Dart & Flutter.
 ***
 Latest build status